 #1: You already have a website and a list building system in place

 If you’re looking for a platform to just host and deliver your online courses, you should go with Teachable.
-It does an excellent job at course creation and student engagement and it offers all the tools most creators would need.
+It does a good job at course creation and student engagement and it offers all the tools the majority of creators would need.